ccfeiker/mglru/analytical_model/lru_analytical_model/README.md

 ## 4. Modify the Linux Kernel and Add Tracepoints

-The current traditional LRU parser model requires additional planning information and proportional-adjust information.
+The current traditional LRU analytical model requires additional planning information and proportional-adjust information.
 Therefore, two extra tracepoints need to be added to the Linux kernel reclaim path in `vmscan`:

 - `mm_vmscan_lru_plan`
 - `mm_vmscan_lru_adjust`